jseguillon/winspray/README.md

 # What ?

-Winspray is set of functions made to ease Kubernetes multi-node and multi OS deployement on Hyperv via Vagrant and Kubespray
+Winspray is set of functions made to ease Kubernetes multi-node and multi OS deployement on Hyperv via Vagrant and Kubespray.

-Uses Powershell + Docker to manage the VMs

-More details to come
+Goal :
+ - run kubespray with no effort on HyperV
+ - easy & dynamic config

+So far, knwon working vagrant boxes are "generic/centos8", "generic/debian10"  and "generic/ubuntu1910"

 # Requirements